DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/workload-reduction-toolkit/address-workload-issues/communications/switching-to-online-parents-evenings.md

         There were far more benefits to this system than drawbacks.
 There was a higher attendance from parents and the majority of stakeholders when questioned were keen to keep it post Covid.
 It did take a bit of adjusting for staff in that they needed to get straight to the important parts of the conversation as small talk simply ran the clock down.
-If introducing the system for the first time, it would be worth considering some training or run-throughs with staff just so they get a feel hwo to use the time productively.
+If introducing the system for the first time, it would be worth considering some training or run- throughs with staff just so they get a feel how to use the time productively.
       </p>
       <p>
-        ‘I feel very stringly that it is much less stressful for all parties.
-It ensures all staff/parents stick to time meaning all those with an appointment do get a fiar equal opportunity to talk.
-So much time is saved by not moving aroud so that 5 minutes is usually more than sufficient time for productive discussion.’
+        ‘I feel very strongly that it is much less stressful for all parties.
+It ensures all staff/parents stick to time meaning all those with an appointment do get a fair equal opportunity to talk.
+So much time is saved by not moving around so that 5 minutes is usually more than sufficient time for productive discussion.’
 (PHGS classroom teacher)
       </p>
       <p>
-        ‘This really helped with the timings and engagements of parents, and it gives more flexibility as a parent of young children myself.’
+        ‘This really helped with the timings and engagement of parents, and it gives more flexibility as a parent of young children myself.’
 (PHGS classroom teacher)
       </p>